The Board of Directors

 Sean Crabtree, Member at Large

-Shyam has grown up with the Centre since Day 1 and is currently serving as a Board Intern and Rezoning Committee Vice Chair.
+Shyam has grown up with the Salt Spring Centre of Yoga since Day 1 and is currently serving as a Board Intern and Rezoning Committee Vice Chair.
 He grew up in the lap of Babaji, met his wife while doing KY at the Centre, and later was married here.
-He co-produced the Jewel In The Jungle short film about Sri Ram Ashram, and co-coordinated last year’s ACYR.
+He co-produced the Jewel In The Jungle short film about Sri Ram Ashram, and co-coordinated the Annual Community Yoga Retreat in 2017.
 Last year, Shyam moved his family to Salt Spring Island to be closer to and more involved with the Centre.

 Meera Bennet, Member at Large